OzDES Reverberation Mapping Program: CIV lags from six years of data: Data and Sample Selection

 Over the course of five years, DES imaged ten fields with approximately weekly cadence in the $g, r, i, z$ bands, which \ozdes followed up with spectroscopy at monthly cadence for six years \citep{OZDES-DR2-Lidman_2020}. \des imaging was performed on the CTIO Blanco 4-metre Telescope in Chile, while \ozdes spectroscopy used the Anglo-Australian Telescope's AAOmega spectrograph fed by the 2dF fibre positioner \citep[for details see][]{OZDES-DR2-Lidman_2020}.
 While \des and \ozdes were designed to discover supernovae and measure redshifts of their host galaxies, the program also had very good cadence for gathering AGN continuum light curves and spectroscopic response light curves needed for RM measurements.
 However, the seasonal observational window was not ideal for RM, with observations lasting roughly six months of the year for \des and five months for \ozdes; this leaves large seasonal gaps in the RM light curves.

-The 2dF instrument enables 400 spectra to be taken simutaneously, and about a quarter of its fibres were placed on AGN in each exposure. \ozdes monitored a total of $771$ AGN over six years (2013-2019), gathering between $18$ and $25$ epochs on each AGN with a spectral resolution of $1400<R<1700$ and a wavelength range of $3700\AA$\ to $8800 \AA$.
+The 2dF instrument enables 400 spectra to be taken simutaneously, and about a quarter of its fibres were placed on AGN in each exposure. \ozdes monitored a total of $771$ AGN over six years (2013-2019) {\rr with redshifts between $0.127 < z < 3.451$}, gathering between $18$ and $25$ epochs on each AGN with a spectral resolution of $1400<R<1700$ and a wavelength range of $3700\AA$\ to $8800 \AA$.
 The images and catalogues from the whole DES survey are available at \href{https://des.ncsa.illinois.edu/releases/dr2}{https://des.ncsa.illinois.edu/releases/dr2}.
 The OzDES spectra are available from \href{https://docs.datacentral.org.au/ozdes/overview/dr2/}{https://docs.datacentral.org.au/ozdes/overview/dr2/}.

 We use the calibration procedures outlined in \citet{Hoormann2019} for spectroscopic measurements.
 We take \des photometry in the $g$, $r$ and $i$ bands (discarding any of low quality, lacking adequate calibration, or outliers), and then average measurements that were taken on the same night.
-These are used to calibrate the \ozdes spectra for each source, correcting for wavelength-dependent losses due the finite size of the fibres, and these calibrated spectra are then used to identify reverberating emission lines, their variations in strength for RM, and their velocity dispersions for SMBH mass estimates; see \citet{Hoormann2019} for more detail.
+These are used to calibrate the \ozdes spectra for each source, correcting for wavelength-dependent losses due the finite size of the fibres, and these calibrated spectra are then used to identify reverberating emission lines, their variations in strength for RM, and their velocity dispersions for SMBH mass estimates; see \citet{Hoormann2019} for more detail. {\rr The OZDES spectra of all 29 AGN with measured CIV lags are shown in \Cref{fig:all_good_spectra}.}